 During the 2015-16 fiscal year, the college designated \$500,000 in net position to begin a bachelor's of science in nursing (BSN) degree program.
-This designation is to be used to fund the start-up this program when the college receives permission from the State of Texas to grant this degree.
-The designation demonstrates the college's financial ability and resolve to bring this valuable degree to our service area.
+The designation demonstrated the college's financial ability and resolve to bring this valuable degree to our service area.